 b.
 A minimum for yearly G&A

-Projects supported by the SCB drive collective efforts to create standards to support therapeutic development of regenerative medicine tools and products, which will ultimately holds significant value for industry participants.
+Projects supported by the SCB drive collective efforts to create standards to support therapeutic development of regenerative medicine tools and products, which will ultimately hold significant value for industry participants.
 Organizations participating in sector- and project-specific initiatives have an unique opportunity to partner with the SCB during the critical formative stages of the organization and gain in-depth knowledge of how standards development and implementation will influence both research and development and subsequent commercialization of regenerative medicine therapies.
-If you are interested in submitting a project proposal to the SCB, please submit the project agreement form to Elena Kfoury (email@example.com) and Alexa Machikas (firstname.lastname@example.org).
+If you are interested in submitting a project proposal to the SCB, please submit the Project Request Form to Dawn Henke (firstname.lastname@example.org) and Kelly Sauerwein (email@example.com).
 If you would like more information about the project proposal process, please contact us.